 The different subgroups of vulnerable families are described in Exhibit 3.
-Two-thirds of the families overall and in each age group appear to be low-income (based on their use of means-tested programs (i.e. SNAP, WIC, Head Start, families were not asked to report their incomes directly).
-About one-quarter of the families spoke Spanish as their primary language.
+Two-thirds of the families overall and in each age group appear to be low-income.
+4. About one-quarter of the families spoke Spanish as their primary language.
 In terms of child characteristics, about one-quarter of the families had a child with special needs and 7% percent of families had a foster child.